-Check all the ways you are able to communicate with others in your community before, during or after a wildfire evacuation.
-How would you communicate if phone lines or cell towers are down, or power is out?
+Check all the ways you are able to communicate with others in your community.

-Face to face.
-Who do I visit first:
+Ш Face to face.
+VVno do i call first:

 Phone tree.
 Who do I call first:

 Email.
 Who do I email first:

 Facebook

 Twitter

 Google groups

 Social media platforms

 Other